Yespo-CDP/yespo-shopify/README.md

 - A new job is added to **Redis**
 - A worker begins **historical orders synchronization**
 - Runs once after being enabled (or re-enabled)
-- Triggered after customer synchronization
+- Triggered after customers synchronization

 ---